cmhainje/lbc/README.md

 Right now, this repo contains only an autoencoder which learns a small chunk of a few arc images from a single night.

-- `notebooks/preprocess_data.ipynb` shows how we process the arc exposures into training data
+- `notebooks/preprocess_data.ipynb` shows how arc images are processed into training data
-- `lbc/models.py` shows our autoencoder architecture
+- `lbc/models.py` shows the autoencoder architecture
-- `scripts/train.py` is our training script
+- `scripts/train.py` is the training script
 - `notebooks/plot_training.ipynb` shows the results of training one example autoencoder